-An applicant should demonstrate crop insurance by evidence of 1 of the following, as applicable:
+- --An applicant can demonstrate meeting the crop insurance requirement by evidence of 1 of the following, as applicable: - CAT - crop insurance policy - FSA-570, if crops are not used as primary security.--

-- CAT

-- crop insurance policy

-- FSA-570.

 114 Indemnity

 The insurance provider must complete FSA-2320, attach to the insurance policy, endorsement, or binder, and provide to the authorized agency official before closing.
 The mandatory mortgage clause in FSA-2320 provides that loss or damage under the policy shall be payable to the FSA as mortgagee.